albanread/NBCPL/book/NewBCPL_classes.md

 When designing NewBCPL, we considered adding traditional data structures like `structs` or `records`.
 However, in keeping with the spirit of BCPL, we wanted a single, powerful mechanism that could group both data and the procedures that operate on that data.
 The result is our simple, class-based object system.

 It is important to state from the outset that this is a **minimal object implementation**.
-Our goal is not to replicate the complex hierarchies and feature sets of languages like C++ or Java.
-Instead, we provide a straightforward tool to help you better **structure your code and data**.
+We provide a straightforward tool to help you better **structure your code and data**.
 Think of NewBCPL classes as enhanced records that bundle variables with the functions that manage them, promoting cleaner, more modular program design.

 ---